Carrie Renee Allen

 Ph.D., Molecular and Cellular Biology, Oregon State University

 Bradley Alsop has been a biology instructor at the college since 2004.
 Prior to that, he was a graduate student and later research assistant studying cytokinesis at Oregon State University.
 He currently lives in Red Wing with his wife and son where he enjoys camping, fishing, and other outdoor activities.

 Pete Beurskens has taught college writing and literature for nearly 20 years (in Iowa, Colorado, Nebraska, and Minnesota) and recently published a number of articles in and served as a contributing editor for Big River Magazine.
 He has also served as newsletter editor for the Minnesota Association of Scholars and has worked as a salesman, non-profit director, grant writer, and forest fire fighter.
 In addition, he teaches writing and great books courses to homeschool students.
 Mr. Beurskens enjoys doing activities with his family, including paddling rivers, hunting, fishing, and horseback riding.
 They live on a hobby farm in western Wisconsin.

 M.S., Criminal Justice, St. Cloud State University

 Greg Cady began his teaching career in 2004 as an adjunct instructor at the college with acceptance of a full-time position in 2007.
 He has dedicated nearly eighteen years to the criminal justice profession, serving in various positions.
-Additionally, he is a Commissioned Officer in the U.S. Navy Reserve with over seventeen years of service.
-He currently lives in Red Wing with his two children and enjoys skiing, boating, camping, fishing, and other outdoor activities.
+Additionally, he is a Commissioned Officer in the U.S. Navy Reserve with over twenty years of service.
+He currently lives in Red Wing and enjoys skiing, boating, camping, fishing, and other outdoor activities.